Overview

 Summary

-Lesions are skin-colored, yellowish, or erythematous, ill-defined, irregularly shaped, small, scaly macules or plaques localized in sun-exposed areas of the body (e.g., forehead, lower lip, dorsum of the hands, forearms, bald areas of the scalp, and ears).Image Typically, they occur in middle-aged or older men with light-colored skin and a history of chronic sun exposure.
-It has the potential to progress into an invasive squamous cell carcinoma (SCC).
-The risk of progression to SCC has been calculated to be between 0.025% and 16% per year.[19]
-[20] Although diagnosed clinically, a biopsy may help to rule out SCC.Summary
+Chronic keratotic lesions on adult skin that has been chronically exposed to UV rays.
+Lesions are skin-colored, yellowish, or erythematous, ill-defined, irregularly shaped, small, scaly macules or plaques localized in sun-exposed areas of the body (e.g., forehead, lower lip, dorsum of the hands and forearms, bald areas of the scalp, and ears).Image Typically, they occur in men age >40 years with light-colored skin and a history of chronic sun exposure.
+Actinic keratosis has the potential to progress into an invasive SCC.
+The risk of progression to SCC has been calculated to be between 0.025% and 16% per year.[21]
+[22] Although diagnosed clinically, a biopsy may help to rule out SCC.Summary

 Sunburn is an acute inflammatory reaction of the skin induced by overexposure to UV radiation.
 Skin findings include erythema and edema, with or without vesiculation, followed by desquamation.
+Key risk factors include Fitzpatrick skin type I-III, photo-sensitizing drug, intentional tanning, and lack of or improper use of sunscreen.
 Symptoms include pain and/or pruritus.
-Acute sunburn is a self-limited condition and typically requires only supportive care.
-Primary prevention via sun avoidance, physical protection, and the appropriate use of sunscreen is key to managing the condition, as cellular damage caused by UV radiation is irreversible and may with time increase the risk of skin cancer.
+Characteristic history and physical exam findings are usually sufficient to make the diagnosis of sunburn.
+Primary prevention via sun avoidance, physical protection, and the appropriate use of sunscreen is key to preventing the condition, as cellular damage caused by UV radiation is irreversible and may with time increase the risk of skin cancer.

 Images